The Temporal Church as a Copy or ‘Type’ of the Spiritual Church

 The bottom line of this excerpt is found in verse 67 where the spiritual nature of Christ’s church is specifically explained.
 It says “whosoever repenteth and cometh unto me, the same is my church“.
 And equally important is the idea that “whosoever declareth more or less than this, the same… is not of my church”.
 The purpose of a temporal church is to symbolize, copy and “build up” his spiritual church.
 Pride within a temporal church aligns us with the devil, putting us in opposition to Christ’s spiritual church.

 When we or our leaders stand up in conference or fast and testimony meeting and preach like the Zoramites and Pharisees that just because of our priesthood, or revelations we are “the only true church”, we run the risk of being “not of His church!” (v.68 see also 3 Ne 11:28–30) Christ’s church is not proud, it is not boastful.
 It understands that all who do good are members of the true church.
 It understands that teaching doctrines of elitism or exclusivity only lead to idolatry, contention and division.
-It understands that there are multiple valid priesthood lines on earth (a principle Paul the Apostle taught and a point we will cover in our next article).
+It understands that there are multiple valid priesthood lines on earth, and that ALL earthly religion that leads to good can be classified as part of God’s true church (a principle Paul the Apostle taught and a point we will cover in our next article).

-At His earthly and heavenly comings, Christ gathers ALL his sheep from among ALL the churches and peoples under the Abrahamic covenant, gathering them into a kingdom of God.
+At the end of the age or “world”, Christ will gather ALL his sheep from among ALL the churches of earth and the spirit realm—exalting them into a heavenly kingdom of God (D&C 29:26–29; 27:11-14; 84:100).
 In addition to the New Testament, the Book of Mormon gives us a template to how this occurrence might happen at the end of each major age (3 Ne 11).
-We as Latter-day Saints believe Joseph Smith was charged with helping to begin of that final gathering process.
+We as Latter-day Saints believe Joseph Smith was charged with helping to begin and aid in the earthly aspect of that final gathering process.
 But we should note that one of the first items of business which Christ addressed among the Nephite people was to chastise them for their “disputations”, and teach them that whoever has the spirit of contention, is “not of me, but is of the devil” (or part of the devil’s church).
-Perhaps we as Mormons shouldn’t be surprised when Christ comes to us as a people and we not only get this same chastisement, but are dumbfounded when many prophets from other churches are chosen over our apostles to administer that unified political & religious kingdom!
+Perhaps we as Mormons shouldn’t be surprised when Christ comes to us as a people and we not only get this same chastisement, but are dumbfounded when many prophets from other churches are chosen over our apostles to administer the unified political & religious kingdom!
 Just as the Jews couldn’t accept that the Messiah would call obscure publicans, and fishermen (who held no Jewish priesthood) to lead his kingdom instead of their beloved highest religious leaders.

-In the Doctrine & Covenants, Joseph Smith and many of the early Saints were also repeatedly chastised about their pride, boasting & contentions and were told that if they didn’t repent they would fall from God’s good graces (D&C 20:32–34, D&C 3:10–11; 23:1, D&C 38:39, D&C 90:17, D&C 98:20, D&C 121:37).
-Yet statements like the following from Joseph Smith set a tone of pride and antagonism which has persisted in the church for over 100 years,
+Much like the Jews, Joseph Smith and the early Saints were also repeatedly chastised in the Doctrine and Covenants concerning their pride, boasting & contentions and were told that if they didn’t repent they wouldn’t be allowed to help in the work (D&C 20:32–34, D&C 3:10–11; 23:1, D&C 38:39, D&C 90:17, D&C 98:20, D&C 121:37).
+Despite these warnings, statements like the following from Joseph Smith set a tone of Pharisaical pride and antagonism which has persisted in the church for over 100 years,

 Expand More Quotes